ajesujoba/UNIQORN/KG/README.md

 	--outputfile ./../Files/ScoreTriples/ \
 	--modeldir ./BERT/model3.bin

-# Note that before executing, you need to download the BERT model `model3.bin` from <google drive link> and place it in the TRIPLE_SCORER/BERT folder.
+# Note that before executing, you need to download the BERT model `model3.bin`from here - https://drive.google.com/file/d/1WANHWActydziT4o1IoHZqZiVI-n6phPS/view?usp=sharing and place it in the TRIPLE_SCORER/BERT folder.

 # To score the facts